basuke/sasage-web/README.md

 > node `scripts/upload.mjs`

-The images are cached in Firebase Storage.
-It takes a few minutes to be reflected with new image.
+The images are stored in Cloudflare Images.

 # About Google Analytics